HomeDing/homeding.github.io/ElementRegistry.md

 Element implementations should not automatically register themselfes in some cases.

-* System level Elements will register themselfes any time (like device and ota).
+* System level elements will register themselves any time (like device and ota).
-* Core Elements can be included all together or individually.
+* Core elements can be included all together or individually.
-* Optional Elements can be included individually.
+* Optional elements can be included individually.

+## Using Elements for configuration

+- [ ] like displayLCD elements configuring the display adapter

 ### Complex Elements and Huge Elements